 How long will the training last?

-The training will last three hours.
+The training will last two hours.

 What will the training cover?